SimpleHomelab/Deployrr-Docs/documents/networking/ufw-firewall-vps-dedi/content.md

 ```

 And it actually worked for a while, but somewhere along upgrading packages on the system, or Deployrr upgrades itself, and a couple reboots.
 It stopped working and led me down 12-16 hours of my own personal hell.
 Hopefully you can avoid these troubles with this guide.

+### What's left?

+At this current moment, apps set to internal/LAN only access inside Deployrr can only be accessed through http:// and the port number.
+I'd like for internal/LAN to be accessed with a SSL certificate and without a port number.
+It may be possible by setting the public A record of the app's subdomain to the private Tailscale IP of the system, but I wasn't able to get it working and haven't spent longer than 10 minutes on trying.